כ Computer Architecture - Dr. G. Tel-Zur

 Computer Architecture

-2) David Money Harris and Sarah L. Harris, "Digital Design and Computer Architecture", second edition
+2) Sarah Harris, David Harris, "Digital Design and Computer Architecture, RISC-V Edition"

 Digital Design and Computer Architecture